-According to the ancient Roman religion and its mythology, Ceres is a goddess of growing things who oversees agricultural food production, especially that of grain.
-In art and statuary, Ceres was depicted as a woman in draping robes holding a scepter and a basket filled with various fruits and flowers.
-She wears a garland constructed of ripe ears of corn, and is said to have beautiful hair.
+Ceres is the Roman goddess of Agriculture.
+In ancient Roman mythology, Ceres oversaw agricultural food production, especially that of grain.
+Ceres is often portrayed in draping robes and holding a scepter or a basket filled with various fruits and flowers.
+She wears a garland constructed of ripe ears of corn, and has beautiful blonde or blondish brown hair.

 In 493 B.C., a temple to Ceres was constructed on the Aventine Hill in Rome.
 Rituals were Greek in origin, and prayers were even spoken in Greek.
 In addition to religious rites, the temple was home to commercial and political activities and became well known for its magnificent works of art.
 In front of the temple was the statio annonae, or a supply of food grains subsidized by the Roman state.
 This temple was destroyed in a fire in 31 B.C., but was later restored by Augustus Caesar.

 Worship by Ceres’ various cults involved three yearly festivals.
 The first festival was held in January, inviting a triad of deities to oversee the feriae sementivae, or sowing of seed.
 It was believed that Ceres would protect the seed before it was sown, then it would be cared for by the earth goddess Tellus Mater.
 After the crop was harvested and placed in storage, it was entrusted to the harvest god Consus.
 The second festival, called the Cerealia, was celebrated yearly on April 19.
 The third, the Ambarvalia, was held in May.

 As with many of her mythological counterparts, Ceres legacy lives on the the naming of celestial objects.
 A dwarf planet is named after Ceres.
 It is considered the largest asteroid in our solar system’s main asteroid belt.
 It was also the first asteroid to be discovered, coincidentally by an Italian astronomer in 1801.